Are you looking for the best baby closet ideas and organization tips?

 The items that you don’t want to hang like socks, bibs, blankets, and towels, can be folded neatly and placed separately in the drawers.

 If you have the time and want to save some money you can make your own drawer dividers with cardboard and then place them in your baby’s closet.
 You could decorate the cardboard with baby stickers and add some color.

 3. Use Labelled Baskets

-If you want very affordable baskets for the nursery or closet, have a look at this great selection.
+If you want affordable baskets for the nursery or closet, look at this great selection.

 4. Hang the Little Shoes